DauntlessStudio/BedrockCLI/README.md

 ### Installing

-* Download the .exe or build from source
+* Download the .zip from the [Latest Release](https://github.com/DauntlessStudio/BedrockCLI/releases/latest)
-* For ease of use the folder containing the .exe can be referenced in your system environment path.
+* Extract the .zip anywhere on your machine (i.e. Downloads/BedrockCLI)
+* Right Click the install.bat file and `Run as administrator`

 ### Executing program